-Have you ever wondered how governments can code secret messages to prevent enemy nations from learning their plans—or how their opponents can sometimes break the codes and gain a critical advantage?
+Have you ever wondered how governments code secret messages to prevent enemy nations from learning their plans?
+How do their opponents sometimes break those codes and gain a critical advantage?

 Do you enjoy reading spy stories, but find the vocabulary difficult?

-You can learn some of that vocabulary here, and then read a few fascinating stories that also can help you remember the new words.
+You can learn some of that vocabulary here.
+Then you can look at a few fascinating stories that will help you remember the new words.

 First, here are a few intelligence agency acronyms used in these articles.
 (Acronyms are names made up of the first initials of words.)